 In the midst of closures and constantly changing safety requirements during the pandemic, manufacturing plants had to stay open.
 They produced the world’s essential goods despite the challenges of regulations, quarantined employees, supply chain problems, and shipping delays.

 Some of that is still going on, but there’s something new added to the mix.
 There’s a labor shortage.

 “Now Hiring” signs are posted everywhere.
 In fact, there are roughly 500,000 manufacturing positions open.
-That means increased pressure on everyone as manufacturing employees feel the pressure to meet production timelines during a global pandemic, but without enough staff to help them.
+That means increased pressure on everyone as manufacturing employees feel the pressure to meet production timelines, but without enough staff to help them.